Ballito, KZN North Coast - KwaZulu-Natal

 032 947 1181

 Umhlali CC & Golf Estate is the most popular golf course in KwaZulu-Natal in terms of rounds played every year.
-This busy and enterprising North Coast sports club caters for more than a thousand members in a variety of leisure pursuits.
+This busy and enterprising North Coast sports club caters for 1500 members in a variety of leisure pursuits.

 The club has humble origins, having started life in 1961 with a rural 9-holer serving local farmers.
 Today it sits on the quiet inland side of the N2 highway adjoining the booming coastal town of Ballito, which boasts three residential golf estates.